jovyinny/Gas-cylinder-monitoring-system/README.md

 # Gas cylinder monitoring system with GSM alert
+*Arduino code and fritzing diagrams are in the master branch*

 *Oxygen gas-cylinder monitoring system with GSM alert* The known mass cylinder is placed on load-cell, as the gas gets used up its(cylinder) weight decreases.